upvestco/upvest-elixir/README.md

 ## Error handling

-In case there is an error, the response is {:ok, error}  where error is one of:
+In case there is an error, the response is {:error, error} where error is one of:

 * Upvest.APIConnectionError
 * Upvest.AuthenticationError